Svaveop/register/README.md

 - MySQL 5.7 or higher
 - A web server (e.g., Apache or Nginx)

+##### If you created your web server here is some hosts.
+- localhost:8888
+- localhost:8888/phpmyadmin

 ### License
 - This project is licensed under the MIT License.